Pandorasbots/Vex_Robotics/README.md

 # Vex_Robotics
 Various code templates and snippets created and uploaded by me under GPL2.
-All code is tested but notguaranteed to work on your bot.
+All code is tested but not guaranteed to work on your bot.